supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/imgaug_augs/studio/README.md

 At the current moment, layer only augments `Masks`, `Bounding Boxes` and `Polygons`. `Polygons` are being converted to `Masks` for better annotation precision.
 We plan on adding support for those labels in the following versions.

 ### Settings:

 - **Category** - Augmentation category.
 Select one of the aug categories: `arithmetic`, `blur`, `color`, `contrast`, `convolutional`, `flip`, `geometric`, `imgcorruptlike`, `pillike`, `segmentation`.
 - **Method** - Augmentation method.
 Select one of the methods from the selected category.
 - **Parameters** - Augmentation parameters.
 Each method has its own set of parameters.
 You can find the full list of parameters in the [ImgAug documentation](https://imgaug.readthedocs.io/en/latest/source/overview_of_augmenters.html).
+- **Random order** - If enabled, the augmentations will be applied in a random order.
+If disabled, the augmentations will be applied in the order they are listed in the pipeline.

 ## Example.
 Transform the image